Gift Icon

 DOT Responsibilities

-As the lead agency of the federal government, the DOT is responsible for managing and supporting the US air, sea, and land travel systems.
-The Department of Transportation enforces, implements, and develops federal rules to regulate the use of highways and roads, air corridors and airports, seaports and railways.
-The DOT also provides federal grants of billions of dollars to local and state authorities each year in order to improve various transportation programs across the United States.
+As the federal government's lead agency, the DOT is responsible for managing and supporting the US air, sea, and land travel systems.
+The Department of Transportation enforces, implements, and develops federal rules to regulate the use of highways and roads, air corridors and airports, seaports, and railways.
+The DOT also provides billions of dollars in federal grants to local and state authorities each year to improve various hauling programs across the United States.

-Major programs and offices of the Department of Transportation are:
+Major programs and offices of the Department of Delivery are:

 Motor Vehicles and Roads